The Best Backyard Swing Sets for Kids

 Amp up your great outdoors with a swing set that'll have your kiddos running to the backyard rather than sitting in front of a screen.
 Whether you're looking for something classic and simple or elaborate with all the bells and whistles, you'll find the just-right swing set for your kids and backyard.

-Choosing the Best Swing Set
+How to Choose the Best Swing Set

 There is a wide variety of swing sets on the market, so we've gathered the info you want to take into account when making your decision, plus, we listed the best swing sets in every category.
 To start, you'll want to consider what you'll need out of your swing set, including the age range of your kids and how many kids will be typically playing on the set.
 Additionally, take measurements of your yard so that you know what size set it can accommodate.
 Allow for at least 6 feet from any structure or obstacle and even more space if there are swings.